 It’s savory, tangy, sweet, tart and oh so yummy!

-And because it’s so simple, this salad goes with just about anything— making a basic meal feel Fall-like and special.
+And because it’s so simple, this salad goes with just about anything— making a basic meal feel Fall-like and special, and working equally well on a Thanksgiving table!

 The details… A big bowl of greens, crisp pear slices, tart dried cranberries and MY FAVE easy & “healthier” Candied Walnuts all tossed in a tangy Balsamic Vinaigrette.